tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/supervised-learning-101.md

 With regression, the model predicts continuous or numerical values such as the weather, housing prices, or profit.
 The goal is to estimate the relationship between independent variables (features) and the dependent variable (target).

 Classification, on the other hand, is used for categorical output variables.
-It assigns data into two or more classes, such as customer churn, identifying emails as spam or not, or recognizing handwritten text.
+It assigns data into two or more classes, such as customer retention or churn, identifying emails as spam or not, or recognizing handwritten text.
 The goal is to correctly classify new input data in their corresponding categories.

 ### Key Concepts